runtarahq/runtara-website/src/content/docs/durable-execution/tutorial.md

 - Retries don't execute the same operation multiple times
 - Results can be cached for efficiency, especially useful for large data transfers

+## Configuring Retry Behavior

 By default, Runtara will retry 3 times, with exponential backoff strategy starting with 1 second delay.
-This behavior can be customized, by configuring the `#durable` macro:
+This behavior can be customized by configuring the `#[durable]` macro:

 ```rust
 #[durable(max_retries = 5, delay = 100)]